yusuke1127/RoboManipBaselines/README.md

 ## Utilities
 See [utils](./robo_manip_baselines/utils).

+## Contribute
+If you would like to contribute to this repository, please check out [the contribution guide](./CONTRIBUTING.md).

 ## License
 Files that originate from this repository are subject to the BSD 2-Clause License.
 If a file explicitly states a different license, or if there are different license files in a directory, those licenses will take precedence.
 For files in third-party directories, please follow the respective licenses.